 Restaurateur, Saint Honoré, Café Lola, Pizza Anonymous

-This sentiment reflects the U.S. restaurant market’s growing awareness of ghost kitchen business opportunities.
-Interest in the segment is proliferating as casual dining profits continue to wilt under dining room restrictions — with some municipalities completely reclosing indoor operations amid skyrocketing COVID-19 cases.
-The full-service restaurant segment isn’t predicted to recover from the pandemic until 2025, according to Technomic data shared at a virtual FSTEC Community event last week, Restaurant Business reports.
+This sentiment reflects the U.S. restaurant market's growing awareness of ghost kitchen business opportunities.
+Interest in the segment is proliferating after casual dining profits wilted under dining room restrictions — with some municipalities completely reclosing indoor operations amid skyrocketing COVID-19 cases.
+The full-service restaurant segment isn't predicted to recover from the pandemic until 2025, according to Technomic data shared at a virtual FSTEC Community event in fall of 2020, Restaurant Business reports.

 “We’re going to see a different industry,” Joe Pawlak, Technomic's managing principal, said at the event.